How to Start Investing on a Low Budget

 NOTE: If you have nothing in savings now, you may want to save above and beyond your investment goal so that you have emergency funds in a regular savings account.
 Once you invest your money, you won’t have easy access to it and may have to pay a penalty in order to use it.

-Now invest!: When it’s time to invest, make an appointment with a financial advisor.
+When it’s time to invest, make an appointment with a financial advisor.
 Many people mistakenly believe that financial advisors only work with wealthy people.
-In fact, financial advisors work with people of all income brackets to help them increase their net worth. $1,000 may not feel like a lot to begin with, but over the years, as you invest more and your investments earn interest, your earnings can grow more and more quickly.
+In fact, financial advisors work with people of all income brackets to help them increase their net worth. $1,000 may not feel like much when it comes to your long-term finances, but over the years, as you invest more and your investments earn interest, your earnings can grow more and more quickly.